-For more options in this category, take a look at the best cash back cards for fair, good and excellent credit.
+For more info on this category, take a look at cash back cards on Credit Karma.

 Here’s why: We like this secured card option for the ways it can help cardholders establish or rebuild their credit, all while taking advantage of a few rewards offers.

-The Navy Federal Credit Union nRewards® Secured credit card is a great option, as it’s a secured card that also offers one point for every $1 spent — points that can be converted into cash, statement credits, gift cards or merchandise.
+The Navy Federal Credit Union nRewards® Secured credit card is a great option, as it’s a secured card that also offers one rewards point for every $1 spent — points that can be converted into cash back, gift cards or merchandise.